-The Philippines has implemented a range of Covid measures throughout the country which change regularly.
-These measures are different in each local province.
+The Philippines has implemented a range of internal Covid measures throughout the country which change regularly.
+These measures are different in each local province, and travel between provinces remains complex.
 Masks must be worn in public places.
-National parks and nature attractions i.e. beaches, hikes, parks, are open.
+National parks and nature attractions i.e. beaches, hikes and parks, are open.

 Each country has different restrictions for travellers arriving from abroad.
 For information relevant to your situation, keep up to date with local government announcements.

-Like many countries the Philippines is hoping to reopen when safe.
-Travelling in the Philippines is an epic adventure, and joining one of our group tours in the Philippines is the best way to experience it when the country reopens.
+Travelling in the Philippines is an epic adventure, and joining one of our group tours in the Philippines is the best way to experience it when the country reopens to tourism with minimal restrictions.
 Whether you're on a short holiday, travelling on a gap year or anything in between, on our 13 day Philippines Island Explorer we'll show you the best of this tropical paradise with a new bunch of friends.